-These cards have been designed to provide high data throughput using the PCI bus.
+This card has been designed to provide high data throughput using the PCI bus.
 Direct I/O transfers provide the easiest means of transferring the data to memory.
-This type of transfer allows data to be sent at rates of over 100,000 samples/second.
+This type of transfer allows data to be sent at rates of over 100.000 samples/second.

 Also, program transfers are subject to disruption by other interrupt processes in the computer.
 Use of real time triggering of the A/D assures synchronized sampling that is unaffected by other computer operations.
 That capability is essential in applications such as signal analysis, fast Fourier transform, and vibration and transient analysis where high data rates must be sustained for short intervals of time.
-The FIFO on the A version of the card allows the card to acquire data from a list of channels using a point-list FIFO and to store the data in the onboard data FIFO, eliminating most timing concerns.
+The FIFO on the card allows it to acquire data from a list of channels using a point-list FIFO and to store the data in the onboard data FIFO, eliminating most timing concerns.